 Message message = messageAccumulator.message();A BetaMessageAccumulator is also available for the accumulation of a BetaMessage object.
 It is used in the same manner as the MessageAccumulator.

-For complete structured outputs documentation including Java examples, see Structured Outputs.
+For complete structured outputs documentation including Java examples, see Structured outputs.

-The tool use feature supports a "strict" mode (beta) that guarantees that the JSON output from the AI model will conform to the JSON schema you provide in the input parameters.
+The tool use feature supports a "strict" mode that guarantees that the JSON output from the AI model will conform to the JSON schema you provide in the input parameters.

 The SDK can derive a tool and its parameters automatically from the structure of an arbitrary Java class: the class's name (converted to snake case) provides the tool name, and the class's fields define the tool's parameters.